THUHoloLab/Fused-Fourier-Ptycho/README.md

 # CUDA-fused Fourier ptychography

 This is an implementation of MATLAB + CUDA programming for the acceleration of Fourier ptychographic microscopy (FPM) reconstruction.
+FPM's forward and backward progress are all calculated purely by CUDA in "fullyfusedFPM.cu".

 :bell: The codes were built based on MATLAB 2024b and CUDA v12.8, and were tested with a graphic card of NIVIDA RTX 3090 24GB.